Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

   use :ref:`@wrap <using-wrap>` for automatic argument type conversion should never need to interact with ``args`` directly.

-The function docstring is expected to be in a particular format.
-First, the very first line dictates the argument list to be displayed when someone calls the ``help`` command on this command (i.e., ``help random``).
-Then, leave a blank line and start the actual help string for the function.
-Don't worry about the fact that it's tabbed in or anything like that, as the help command normalizes it to make it look nice.
-This part should be fairly brief but sufficient to explain the function and what (if any) arguments it requires.
-Remember that this should fit in one IRC message which is typically around a 450 character limit.
+The function docstring is shown in the ``help`` command, and is expected to be in a specific format:

+- The first line shows the :ref:`argument list <help-syntax>` when someone calls the ``help`` command on this command (i.e., ``help random``).
+- The second line is blank.
+- Everything afterwards is the actual description of the command.
+This should be brief enough to ideally fit in one IRC message, which is around a 450 character limit.
+  Indentation and line breaks are normalized by the ``help`` command, so it is fine to wrap longer text onto multiple lines.

 The :py:meth:`irc.reply <supybot.callbacks.ReplyIrcProxy.reply>` call
 is a bit of magic: it issues a reply the same place as the message that triggered the command. i.e. this may be in a channel or in a private conversation with the bot.

-Lastly, notice that commands go through the :ref:`@wrap <using-wrap>` decorator for automatic argument type conversion.
-For commands that require no parameters, calling ``@wrap`` with no arguments is enough.
+Lastly, command functions are registered with the bot using the :ref:`@wrap <using-wrap>` decorator.
+For commands that require no parameters, calling ``@wrap`` with no arguments is sufficient.

 Command handler with parameters
 -------------------------------

-Now let's create a command with some arguments and see how we use those in our plugin commands.
-This ``seed`` command lets the user pick a specific RNG seed:
+Now let's create a command with an argument.
+The ``seed`` command lets the user pick a specific RNG seed:

 .. code-block::
     :dedent: 0